 The overall design is reminiscent of the classic racing shape, but more subtle in appearance with a less pronounced bucket while retaining an ergonomic fit that wraps around the user effortlessly.

-The Omega employs a single piece of high-density cold cured foam that instead of being cut as is standard practice for similar chairs, is molded for a better fit around the frame of the bucket and backrest.
+The Omega employs a single piece of high-density cold-cured foam that instead of being cut as is standard practice for similar chairs, is molded for a better fit around the frame of the bucket and backrest.

 In terms of materials adorning the foam, the Omega is available in three different cuts.
 Regardless of which one you opt for, the materials are chosen and manufactured for their quality in keeping with Secretlab touting the Omega as long term companion for all your gaming endeavors.

 The first is the Secretlab proprietary PRIME PU leather found on the Throne gaming chair, whose quality is a cut above the PU leather found on competitor chairs with increased durability while being equally supple and pleasant to the touch.
-The PU leather edition is available in Stealth, Classic, Black with Suede, Amber, Royal, and Ash colors schemes with a few special editions such as a team issue Cloud9 version or a deadmau5 inspired model.
+The PU leather edition is available in Stealth, Classic, Black with Suede, Amber, Royal, and Ash color schemes with a few special editions such as a team issue Cloud9 version or a deadmau5 inspired model.

 Next, we have the slightly more expensive SoftWeave made of a dense 350 GSM short-yarn blend of fabrics that feels almost fluff-like to touch and is altogether as durable as the PU, but far more comfortable in our opinion.
 The SoftWeave edition is available in Cookies & Cream and Charcoal Blue.